Outcasts (Freak of Nature album)

-Outcasts is the third and final album from the Hard Rock / Heavy Metal band Freak of Nature, released in 1998.
+Outcasts is the third and final album from the hard rock band Freak of Nature, released in 1998.
 The album is a collection of B-sides, demos and outtakes released through Ulftone Records.
 Most of the tracks had never been released before with the exception of a few tracks being released as b-sides to previous singles.

 Overview

 Several songs were co-written with original guitarist Oliver Steffensen before he left the band and was replaced by Dennis Chick.
 Later an album titled "Brothers For Life" was released under the moniker "Mike & Oliver" containing pre Freak of Nature material including the original versions of "One Love" and "Disturbing the Peace".
 The album was Tramp's progression from White Lion to Freak of Nature.

 Following Freak of Nature lead vocalist Mike Tramp started a solo career releasing his debut solo album "Capricorn" in 1998.
 Tramp also reformed White Lion with a new line up releasing the album "Remembering White Lion" in 1999.